 Human waste is an interesting ecological problem; we’re always trying to find ways to make our society more efficient, and some have proposed using our waste as a fertilizer, to mixed reception.
 There’s no question that human waste is efficient, though – for example, just look at what happens if your septic field starts getting an excess of waste from your too-full septic tank.
 You’ll see incredibly green, luscious, healthy grass, and it means you need to have your tank cleaned.

 Sign 5: Sewage Backup

 You really don’t want things to get to this point; that’s why we gave you the other 4 signs.
 Obviously, if you’re experiencing sewage backup, your septic tank is too full; it’s an emergency, and you’ll need your tank pumped immediately.
 Don’t risk trying to do this on your own; septic tanks are dangerous.
-Call the pros, day or night – we’ll take care of it for you.
+For plumbers in Winnipeg choose Clean Line.